 Acute pain is usually the result of injury.
-Whether it be the sporting field, the garden or running to catch that train, none of us are immune from injury.
+Whether it be the sporting field, the garden or running to catch that train.
+None of us are immune from injury.
 Tennis elbow, ankle strain and lower back pain are all examples of acute pain.
 But remember there are other types as well.
-The sudden onset of digestive pain, period pain or nerve pain can also be very debilitating.
-It’s important to recognise when you are in pain, it means adjusting your regular activity and allowing the healing mechanisms in your body to kick in.
-If you don’t seek the right advice from your health practitioner about how to manage your acute pain, you increase the risk it may stick around and turn into a chronic problem.
+The sudden onset of digestive, period or nerve pain can also be very debilitating.
+It’s important to recognise when you are in pain.
+Adjust your regular activity accordingly and allow the healing mechanisms in your body to kick in.
+Seek the right advice from your health practitioner about how to manage your acute pain.
+Otherwise you increase the risk it may stick around and turn into a chronic problem.

 Chronic pain in our body can present in many different areas and with varying intensity.
-It is common for chronic pain to be the result a specific injury such as a lower back disc trauma or arthritis, causing debilitating back and sciatic pain.
-The computer has a lot to blame for chronic pain developing in the neck and shoulders, often promoting a headache or migraine.
+It is common for chronic pain to be the result a specific injury.
+Such as a lower back disc trauma or arthritis, causing debilitating back and sciatic pain.
+The computer has a lot to blame for chronic pain developing in the neck and shoulders.
+This often promotes headaches and migraines.
 This type of postural pain can be both sharp or dull and severely impact our productivity and life quality.

 Alternatively, chronic pain may be the result of a specific treatment, like chemo or radiation therapy.
 Peripheral neuropathy (needle-like pain in experienced in the hands and feet) is a common side effect of such treatments.
-But much of the chronic pain people experience in the clinic is idiopathic, meaning it has no obvious cause.
-Migraines is an example of a conditions that are difficult to bio-medically explain and therefore treat.
+But much of the chronic pain people experience in the clinic is idiopathic.
+Meaning it has no obvious cause.
+A migraine is an example of a condition difficult to bio-medically explain, and therefore treat.

-When dealing with chronic pain, Chinese medicine practitioner will not only pay close attention to the traits of the pain but also evaluate the overall constitutional health of a person.
-More often than not pain is associated with what is known as blood stagnation.
+When dealing with chronic pain, a Chinese medicine practitioner will not only pay close attention to the traits of the pain.
+They will also evaluate the overall constitutional health of a person.
+Pain is often associated with what is known as blood stagnation.
 Essentially free flowing oxygenated blood around the body represents good health.
 The reasons as to why blood may block or stagnate include stress, physical trauma, diet, environment and many more.
-Often the potential causes of pain may seem quite random, but when addressing the body holistically signs, symptoms and history start to form a clearer picture.
-By using diagnostic tools such as looking at the tongue, feeling the pulse, palpating an area and discussing the nature of the complaint a Chinese medicine diagnosis can be made.
-Once the causative feature of the pain is recognised then a comprehensive strategy can be developed to help.
+Often the potential causes of pain may seem quite random.
+When addressing the body holistically signs, symptoms and history start to form a clearer picture.
+For a Chinese medicine diagnosis to be made, certain diagnostic tools are used.
+These included looking at the tongue, feeling the pulse, palpating an area and discussing the nature of the complaint.
+Once the causative feature of the pain is recognised, a comprehensive strategy can be developed to help.

 Menstrual health and hormonal balance is a crucial component of wellbeing for women.
-60% of women are on the oral contraceptive pill (the pill) for reasons other than contraception.
-Which means a lot of women experience unpleasant symptoms and conditions, perhaps unnecessarily.
-Some of the reasons women go on the pill are irregular cycles, amenorrhea (no periods), skin outbreaks, mood swings, painful periods, heavy periods, endometriosis and polycystic ovary syndrome.
+60% of women are on the oral contraceptive pill (the pill) often for reasons other than contraception.
+Often as a result many women experience unpleasant symptoms and conditions, often unnecessarily.
+Women go on the pill for many reasons such as irregular cycles, amenorrhea (no periods), skin outbreaks, mood swings, painful periods, heavy periods, endometriosis and polycystic ovary syndrome.
 If these symptoms are ongoing it is always best to check with your GP or specialist.

 For some tips on tailoring your exercise program with your menstrual cycle to improve your health click here.